-Sarah Jessica Parker and Matthew Broderick's Unusual Love Story
+Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E!
+Online

 And yet she seemed to have it handled.

 She shared with Vogue in 2011 that they didn't have any live-in help, but employed a nanny for the twins and another babysitter-assistant-type staffer who saw to then 8-year-old James Wilkie's schedule.
 "We're pretty hands-on parents," Parker said.
 "That's something that's important to both of us, and we don't shirk it, because what's the point in having a family if you're not going to really participate in it, you know?"

-Answering Vogue's 73 Questions in 2014 at their West Village townhouse, where they hosted a $40,000-a-plate fundraiser for President Barack Obama in 2012 and which featured a ping-pong table set up in the family room, Parker noted they'd been in the neighborhood for 13 years.
-(The following year they flipped a Greenwich Village property, also with ping-pong table, for $18.25 million, taking a $745,000 loss.
+Answering Vogue's 73 Questions in 2014 at their West Village townhouse, Parker noted they'd been in the neighborhood for 13 years.
+(The following year they flipped a Greenwich Village property, for $18.25 million, taking a $745,000 loss.
 In 2012 they added a residence in Brooklyn Heights to their portfolio, and in 2016 they reportedly snatched up two adjoining townhouses on their current street with an eye on creating one huge mega-mansion.)

-Because Parker happens to be on a show called Divorce now, interviews while she's on the promotional circuit inevitably gravitate toward musings on family and marriage—namely what makes it work and what doesn't.
-Having been married for two decades make Parker and Broderick the object of much romantic fascination anyway, but now the personal questions actually align at least partially with the craft.
+Because Parker went on to be star on a show called Divorce, interviews while she was on the promotional circuit inevitably gravitate toward musings on family and marriage—namely what makes it work and what doesn't.
+Having been married for more than two decades make Parker and Broderick the object of much romantic fascination anyway, but the personal questions actually aligned, at least partially, with the craft.
 (She was married the entire time she played the single lady, Carrie Bradshaw, after all.)

 "There is an enormous amount of discussion and dissection and introspection [between Matthew and I] about it.
 We have common interests and we still really enjoy each other's company," Parker told London's Telegraph in 2016.
 "We are suited to each other"—she reportedly shrugged—"at least for the time being."